 Composer allows you to manage your PHP dependencies.
 WPackagist mirrors the WordPress plugin and theme directories as a Composer repository.

 Typically, you could consider utilizing Composer for PSR-4 / PSR-0 namespacing, linting, and unit testing.
-We’re only going to focus on demonstrating how you might pull in some standard WordPress plugins.
+We’ll only focus on demonstrating how you might pull in some standard WordPress plugins.

 {